evan-damon/edurange/README.md

-# Edurange
+# EDURange

 TODO: Write a gem description

 ## Installation

-Add this line to your application's Gemfile:
+Either add this line to your application's Gemfile:

     gem 'edurange'

 And then execute:

-    $ bundle
+    bundle

-Or install it yourself as:
+Or install it yourself with:

-    $ gem install edurange
+    gem install edurange

 ## Usage